 - Refills of prescriptions are allowed only after 75% of the allowed amount of the previous prescription has been used (e.g., 23 days into a 30 day supply).
 Your pharmacist may be able to synchronize the refill date for your prescriptions.
 Ask your pharmacist if prescription drug medication synchronization is available for drugs. - Insulin, needles, and syringes purchased on the same day will have one copayment; otherwise, each has a separate copayment.
 Blood glucose strips and lancets purchased on the same day will have one copayment.
 Otherwise, each has a separate copayment.
-Glucose monitors and other diabetic supplies and equipment always have a separate copayment. - If your drug is not covered and you think it should be, you may ask us to make an exception to the drug coverage rules by calling the Customer Service Department number on the back of your ID card.
+These are the only diabetic supplies available as prescription drug benefits under the plan.
+Glucose monitors always have a separate copayment.

+• If your drug is not covered and you think it should be, you may ask us to make an exception to the drug coverage rules by calling the Customer Service Department number on the back of your ID card.
 Your doctor or other prescriber must give us a statement that explains the medical reasons for requesting an exception.
 We will give you a response within 72 hours (24 hours for expedited exception requests) of receiving all information we need to make a decision.
 If we deny your request, you may request an internal appeal and an external, independent review of our decision as described in the Claims and Appeals section of this booklet.